cirosantilli/git-tutorial/index.md

 ##remote add

-One way to avoid typing the repo url is giving it an alias with `remote add`:
+One way to avoid typing the repo URL is giving it an alias with `remote add`:

     git remote add origin git@github.com:userid/reponame.git